CivComs/open311-GeoReport/api-methods.md

 open311.services.getList
 --

 Provide a list of acceptable 311 service request types and their associated service codes.
-These request types can be unique to the city/jurisdiction
+These request types can be unique to the city/jurisdiction.
+Corresponds to [GET Service List](http://wiki.open311.org/GeoReport_v2#GET_Service_List) in GeoReport v2

 **Method**